 When to Visit

-November and December will be busier than September and October (although that’s not saying a ton) for a number of reasons.
+Even now, attendance is trending upwards, with monthly increases from September through the end of the year.
+December was the busiest month post-reopening, but that doesn’t tell the full story, as December is always the busiest month in the second half of the year.
 Christmas is a very popular time for Walt Disney World fans.
 It’s also a time of year when the weather is more pleasant, making mask-wearing more comfortable and dining outdoors more practical.

-Another thing that’s worth noting here is that weekends are the “busiest” time to visit Walt Disney World.
-This is a trend that will undoubtedly be true throughout the remainder of 2020.
+Another thing that’s worth noting here is that weekends are the busiest time to visit Walt Disney World.
+This is a trend that will undoubtedly be true throughout 2021.
 This is the case because weekends are the best time for Floridians to visit, and they currently make up a disproportionately large segment of guests since tourists are not visiting in their usual numbers.

 One of the very best posts on this blog is our Walt Disney World Hotel Reviews page.
 We have stayed at every Disney hotel, plus many off-site ones.
 That page offers links to each of our hotel reviews, room photos, thoughts on the amenities, pros & cons, and more.

 Right now, our top picks would be Fort Wilderness Campground & Cabins, Caribbean Beach Resort, Pop Century Resort, BoardWalk Villas, and Beach Club Villas–all for different reasons.
-We’d avoid Contemporary Resort (save for the Garden Wing, which normally isn’t our favorite) because its tower style plus reduced-capacity elevators has been a hassle.
+If you have a rental car, Animal Kingdom Lodge and Kidani Village are also really attractive options.

-For the rest of the year, you’ll want to cross-check that page against the WDW Resort Reopening Timeline because many hotels are not yet open, and won’t be for at least the remainder of 2020.
+For the rest of the year, you’ll want to cross-check that page against the 2021 WDW Resort Reopening Timeline because many hotels are not yet open, and won’t be until Summer 2021.
 Note that some of the Disney Vacation Club or villa wings of otherwise closed hotels are open, so if you have your heart set on a specific property, that’s an option.

 Without Extra Magic Hours, the Disney Dining Plan, or priority booking windows, there’s less of a point to paying a significant premium to stay in a Disney-owned resort.
 That is, unless you really value the transportation, theme, or location (and many guests do).
 This has been a gradual erosion, as we covered in “Is Walt Disney World’s On-Site Advantage Disappearing?”